Credit Suisse: Collapse

 On 15 March 2023, Credit Suisse' share price dropped nearly 25% after Saudi National Bank, its largest investor, said it could not provide more financial assistance.
 The market price of the bank's unsecured bonds set for maturity in 2027 dropped to a low of 33% of their par value on that day, down from being valued at 90% of their par value at the beginning of the month.

-Later in the same week, Credit Suisse sought to shore up their finances by taking a loan of 50 billion Swiss francs from the Swiss National Bank (SNB); the bank later proceeded to buy three billion Swiss francs of its own debt and to put the Baur en Ville hotel in Zürich for sale.
+Later in the same week, Credit Suisse sought to shore up its finances by taking a loan of 50 billion Swiss francs from the Swiss National Bank (SNB); the bank later proceeded to buy three billion Swiss francs of its own debt and to put the Baur en Ville hotel in Zürich for sale.
 However, this intervention did not stop investors and customers from pulling their money out of Credit Suisse, with outflows topping 10 billion Swiss francs during the week, and almost $69 billion (approximately 61 billion Swiss francs) in withdrawals during the first calendar quarter.
 The situation was so compromised that the SNB and the Swiss government started discussions to fast-track the bank's acquisition by UBS.
 On 19 March 2023, UBS announced a deal had been reached to acquire Credit Suisse for US$3.25 billion in an all-stock deal.

+In the course of the takeover negotiations, the Swiss Financial Market Supervisory Authority (FINMA) issued an order requiring that the AT1 instruments classified as Tier 1 capital issued by Credit Suisse be fully written down, thereby rendering them worthless.
 European regulators have criticized the moral hazard of the AT1 bondholders suffering in the loss of their capital rather than the shareholders of the bank.
-In June 2024, a group of Credit Suisse bondholders holding $82 million worth of the bank's ATL debt filed a lawsuit against Switzerland seeking compensation.
+Shortly after the write-off, various bondholders, represented by Quinn Emanuel Urquhuart & Sullivan and its Managing Partner Prof. Dr. Thomas Werlen, have handed in an official complaint against FINMA's administrative order in front of the Federal Administrative Court of Switzerland.
+In June 2024, a group of Credit Suisse bondholders holding $82 million worth of the bank's AT1 debt filed a lawsuit against Switzerland seeking compensation.
+They were also represented by the law firm Quinn Emanuel Urquhart & Sullivan and its partner, Dennis Hranitzky.
+On 14 October 2025, in a partial ruling, the Federal Administrative Court in St. Gallen fully upheld the appeal brought by the plaintiffs represented by attorney Prof. Dr. Thomas Werlen and held that FINMA had lacked any legal basis for ordering the write-down.
+FINMA and UBS (as the universal legal successor to Credit Suisse) subsequently filed an appeal, which means that the AT1 matter will now proceed before the Federal Supreme Court.

 According to financial analysts, economic sanctions imposed by Switzerland on Russian individuals and businesses had a significant impact on the demise of the bank.
 According to Bloomberg News, Credit Suisse held about $33 billion for Russian clients, 50% more than UBS.